larispoli/immunoassay-lot-correction/README.md

 ### **Choosing Between Tiers**

-When both tiers agree: either is defensible; Tier 1 provides full coverage while Tier 2 validates it.
+When both tiers agree, either is defensible; Tier 1 provides full coverage while Tier 2 validates it.

 When Tier 1 shows increased variability in the reference sample consistency check (Phase 2.2): Tier 2 is the recommended correction method, as the shared-shape assumption does not adequately describe the variation.

-When Tier 2 is unavailable (no reference samples, or reference samples do not span all lots): Tier 1 is the only option.
+When Tier 2 is unavailable (no reference samples or reference samples do not span all lots), Tier 1 is the only option.
 The Phase 2.2 diagnostics indicate how much confidence to place in it.

 ## **Dataset Considerations**